godofhoe/Scaling-linguistics/scaling analysis/English/README.md

 Tutorial
 ------
-This tutor will teach you how to use Run_All.
+This tutorial will teach you how to use Run_All.
 Before you use Run_All, we suggest you try Run_case_by_case to know the functionalities of each function.

 1. Put your segmented txt files in data/Text